Note: This post contains affiliate links. If you choose to purchase the service through my link, I will receive a commission at no extra cost to you.

 I do find it a bit confusing that one is actually called “Automations” and the other is not, but both are forms of automation and you’ll see how in a minute.

 Sequences are a series of emails that are automatically sent out at predetermined amounts of time.
-For example, my welcome sequence has multiple emails that are spread out with a few days in between them.
+For example, my drip newsletter sequence has many emails that are spread out with a week between each email.

 I’ve also used sequence to create free email courses.
 The first email goes out immediately after someone subscribes to receive the email course.
 After that, ConvertKit sends each lesson one day apart from the last email.
 In ConvertKit, email sequences can be set to be anywhere from hours, to days, to weeks apart.
 This is handy depending on what you need.